bointyman/bointyman/README.md

 - 👋 Hi, I’m @bointyman
-- 👀 I’m interested in ... bointies
+- 👀 I’m interested in ...
+All things bright and beautiful
-- 🌱 I’m currently learning ... bointyspeak
+- 🌱 I’m currently learning ...
+How to speak French
 - 💞️ I’m looking to collaborate on ...
-The boints
 - 📫 How to reach me ...

 <!---